cweave/portfolio-rewrite/README.md

 # portfolio-rewrite
 Removed CSS framework and refactored styles to SCSS.
 Removed jQuery functionality and converted all functionality to utilize Vanilla JavaScript.
+Improved Accessibility by 18%, Best Practices by 20%, SEO by 11%, and Performance from 13% to 33% on Desktop and Mobile Experiences based on Lighthouse Audits.

 ## Lighthouse Audits